Welcome! Pianu works best with the latest version of Chrome. Just plug in and play!

 Click "allow" and you're all set!

-You're almost there!
-Plug in your keyboard and click Detect.
+Plug in your keyboard and Pianu will detect it automatically.

 In Chrome, click the padlock in the URL bar, and make sure that "MIDI devices full control" is set to "always allow".